Healthdirect Free Australian health advice you can count on.

 • the person has diabetes or is pregnant

-• you know, or believe it to be the person's first seizure
+• you know, or think it is the person's first seizure

-Talk to them calmly to reassure them, until they regain consciousness.
+• Talk to them calmly to reassure them, until they regain consciousness (are fully awake and aware of what's going on).

-If they fall asleep after the seizure don’t disturb them, but keep monitoring their breathing.
+• If they fall asleep after the seizure don't wake them, but watch their breathing.

-Don’t let them have anything to eat or drink until the seizure has completely stopped.
-If possible, someone should go home with them.
+• Don't let them eat or drink until the seizure has completely stopped.

 What are the symptoms of a seizure?

-Before a seizure you may have an ‘aura’ — a feeling that forewarns a seizure is coming.
-An aura may involve odd smells, feelings of deja-vu (where you feel you have been here before), tingling, vision disturbances, or fear or joy.
+You may have an 'aura' also known as a focal aware seizure, which is the feeling at the start of a seizure before the main seizure happens.
+An aura may involve odd smells, feelings of deja vu (where you feel you have been in the situation before), tingling, vision changes, or fear or joy.
 This aura is actually the first part of a seizure.

 Symptoms of seizures include:

-• loss of consciousness during the seizure, or between several seizures
+• change of consciousness (awareness) during the seizure, or between seizures

 • becoming unresponsive